jgato/jgato/random_docs/ztp-zero-touch-all.md

           - intel-1-sno-1
 ```

-You are just creating a link called 'extra-intel-1-sno-1-placementrules' with the cluster 'intel-1-sno-1'.
+You are just creating a link, called 'extra-intel-1-sno-1-placementrules', with the cluster 'intel-1-sno-1'.

-`PlacementRule:' it will relate a policy (or a a list of policies) with a 'PlacementRule'
+`PlacementBinding:' it will relate a policy (or a a list of policies) with a 'PlacementRule'

 ```yaml
 apiVersion: policy.open-cluster-management.io/v1